-Converting from a vector layer to the graph is done using the Builder programming pattern.
-A graph is constructed using a so-called Director.
+Converter from vector layer to graph is developed using Builder programming pattern.
+For graph construction response so-called Director.
 There is only one Director for now: QgsLineVectorLayerDirector.
-The director sets the basic settings that will be used to construct a graph from a line vector layer, used by the builder to create the graph.
+The director sets the basic settings that will be used to construct a graph from a line vector layer, used by the builder to create graph.
 Currently, as in the case with the director, only one builder exists: QgsGraphBuilder, that creates QgsGraph objects.
 You may want to implement your own builders that will build a graphs compatible with such libraries as BGL or NetworkX.

-To calculate edge properties the programming pattern strategy is used.
+To calculate edge properties programming pattern strategy is used.
 For now only QgsDistanceArcProperter strategy is available, that takes into account the length of the route.
 You can implement your own strategy that will use all necessary parameters.
-For example, RoadGraph plugin uses a strategy that computes travel time using edge length and speed value from attributes.
+For example, RoadGraph plugin uses strategy that compute travel time using edge length and speed value from attributes.

-It's time to dive into the process.
+It's time to dive in the process.

-First of all, to use this library we should import the networkanalysis module
+First of all, to use this library we should import networkanalysis module: